kestra-io/docs/content/docs/15.how-to-guides/r.md

 ## Commands

-If you would prefer to put your R code in a `.R` file (e.g. your code is much longer or spread across multiple files), you can run the previous example using the `io.kestra.plugin.scripts.r.Commands` type:
+If you would prefer to put your R code in an `.R` file (e.g. your code is much longer or spread across multiple files), you can run the previous example using the `io.kestra.plugin.scripts.r.Commands` type:

 ```yaml file=public/examples/commands_r.yml
 ```